How to Care for Your Smithey? Simple Steps to Preserving Your Cast Iron

 Avoiding Common Mistakes

 I’ve seen a few pitfalls that new owners often encounter.
 Avoid cooking acidic foods (like tomato sauce) in a newly seasoned pan until the seasoning has fully built up, as acids can eat away at the layer.
-Don’t put cast iron in the dishwasher....and I mean ever.
-And remember, rust isn’t the end of the world.
-If a pan develops a little rust, I scrub it lightly, dry it, and re-season it.
-If all else fails - Smithey will rehab your pan.

 Storing Your Pans

-I store my Smithey pan on the stove top, never stacked with moisture trapped inside.
+I store my Smithey pan on the stove top.
+Never stack your pans with moisture trapped inside.
 If I stack them, I place a paper towel between pans to absorb any lingering moisture and protect the seasoning.
-And remember that your pans will naturally patina to a dark glossy black.

 Learn more about Smithey by exploring this link.